-Use Disposable Mats On Airplane Trays
+Use Disposable Mats on Airplane Trays

 You don't want to know what might be lurking on the tray table where your one-year-old just plopped his pacifier.
 Keep those yuckies covered with a disposable like this one.
 That way, when your kids pour their pretzels out of the bags (because you know they will), you can rest assured knowing the table is clean.

-Stash Extra Pacifiers In To Go Dressing Cups
+Stash Extra Pacifiers in To Go Dressing Cups

-If you don't want your extra pacifiers collecting dirt and grime, grab a few extra to go dressing cups the next time you eat out.
+If you don't want your extra pacifiers collecting dirt and grime, grab a few extra to-go dressing cups the next time you eat out.
 Each one is a perfect fit for your kiddo's gear.

 Pre-Order a Kids Meal

 The last thing you want on a long flight is to find out the "kitchen" has run out of food—or that the choice of food is unappealing to your kids.
-To make sure your kids get something to eat—and something kid-friendly—be sure to order a kids’ meal ahead of time.
+To make sure your kids get something kid-friendly to eat, be sure to order a kids’ meal ahead of time.
 Not all airlines have specialized child or baby meals available, but many do—including Delta, American, United, British Airways, Emirates, EVA Air, Virgin Australia, Virgin Atlantic, Lufthansa, Japan Airlines.
 Specialized meals (there are also allergy-friendly meals, vegetarian meals, etc.) are only available by advance reservation, so make sure to check with your airline long before your flight takes off.

-Sit In The Back of the Plane
+Sit in the Back of the Plane

 Normally, we'd tell you to avoid the back of the plane (it's bumpier, and the restroom line can back up into your personal space, especially after mealtimes), but if you're toting a newly-potty trained traveler, the back—near the lavatory—is the way to go.
-Sitting in the rear of the aircraft also means you're within easy reach of in-flight amenities (you can usually get cups of water or seconds on snacks) and you'll have a bit of room to stretch your legs should you be rocking a nearly-snoozing child.
+Sitting in the rear of the aircraft also means you're within easy reach of in-flight amenities (you can usually get cups of water or seconds on snacks), and you'll have a bit of room to stretch your legs should you be rocking a nearly-snoozing child.

 Tether Important Toys

 Your kid won't travel without her favorite lovey, but you know that doll is bound to end up on the dirty airplane floor.
 What's a parent to do?
 Strap one of these handy tethers onto your kids' important items to keep them from falling onto the ground (or getting lost).
 Note: You can attach one end to your child's wrist (or yours) if you can't find any other place to loop it.

 Pack Carry-On Items in Separate Clear Bags